alexlafroscia/tldr-alfred/readme.md

 - Pressing `CMD-L` on any of the results will show the full Markdown description of the command
 - Pressing `CMD-Y` on any of the results will show the TLDR webpage for the command in the Quicklook window

+### Authenticating

+If you want to (especially if you're running into rate limiting issues) you can provide your Github username and personal API token to authenticate your requests.
+You can [set environment variables](https://www.alfredapp.com/help/workflows/script-environment-variables/) called `username` and `password`, with the former being your Github username and the latter being a [personal access token](https://github.com/blog/1509-personal-api-tokens) that you can generate [here](https://github.com/settings/tokens).

 ## FAQ

 ### Q: I'm getting an error about rate limiting?
 What's going on?

 I noticed during development that after hitting their API repeatedly, Github started sending `403` responses.
 If you wait a bit, you should be able to make requests again.
+Alternatively, try setting a username/password as detailed above.

 ## License